awslabs/graphstorm/docs/source/cli/model-training-inference/index.rst

 GraphStorm CLIs require less- or no-code operations for users to perform Graph Machine Learning (GML) tasks.
 In most cases, users only need to configure the parameters or arguments provided by GraphStorm to fulfill their GML tasks.
 Users can find the details of these configurations in the :ref:`Model Training and Inference Configurations<configurations-run>`.

+In some senarios when inference time is critical, such as detecting fraudulent transactions in seconds, Graphstorm can deploy a trained model as a Amazon SageMaker endpoint that make inference of a small subgraph in real time. :ref:`Graphstorm real-time inference user guide <real-time-inference-on-sagemaker>` explains the deploy CLIs and the JSON specification of endpoint request contents.

 In addition, there are two node ID mapping operations during the graph construction procedure, and these mapping results are saved in a certain folder by which GraphStorm training and inference CLIs will automatically use to remap prediction results' node IDs back to the original IDs.
 In case when such automatic remapping does not occur, you can find the details of outputs of model training and inference without remapping in :ref:`GraphStorm Training and Inference Output <gs-output>`.
 In addition, users can do the remapping mannually according to the :ref:`GraphStorm Output Node ID Remapping <gs-output-remapping>` guideline.

 .. toctree::